lausan3/4618-Bakery/README.md

-# Bakery-Website
+# 4618 Bakery

-## Created to help a local business owner advertise his services
+## A website for a local restaurant owner